“An important and engaging tool for teachers.” – Kirkus Reviews

 High-Quality Professional Development

+Prefer to attend an in-person or live virtual workshop?
 Connect to a professional network through your PLT State Coordinator at plt.org/yourstate.

 Get PLT’s Explore Your Environment: K-8 Activity Guide!